Offer ends in: 2h 7m 27s

 • Low Maintenance

 Compared to other large breeds, the Rhodesian Ridgeback Labrador does not require much grooming except for the essential grooming services.
 Its short coat helps make it easier for owners to clean up during shedding season.
-If owners want a large and athletic dog that is not hard to groom, then the Labrador Rhodesian Ridgeback mix is a good choice.
+If owners want a large, athletic dog that is not hard to groom, then the Labrador Rhodesian Ridgeback mix is a good choice.

 Personality, Appearance, and Traits of a Labrador Rhodesian Ridgeback